zero-meta/EasyClangComplete/README.md

 `clang` just a little bit.
 There are three ways to do it.
 Pick any of the
 following:

-- Set `include_dirs` setting in `User Settings`:
+- Set include dirs in `common_flags` setting in `User Settings`:
   + see default [settings](EasyClangComplete.sublime-settings) to get started.
-    These includes will be included in every project you run.
+    These flags will be included in every project you run.
 - Add `.clang_complete` file to the root of your project folder.
   + this file should contain all includes and macroses you want to use.
   + Example: